PlanQK/planqk-platform-docs/src/docs/service-platform/external-services.md

 4. On the services details page you will see your pricing plan with its products.

 ## Metering API
+In order to charge your customers for using your service, you need to report the usage to our metering API.
+The PlanQK platform aggregates all reported usage events and charge your customers at the end of each month.

 ::: tip Authentication
 The metering API uses access tokens to authenticate requests.
 You can view and manage your personal access tokens in your [settings](https://platform.planqk.de/settings/access-tokens).